US Dockworkers Launch Strike After Labor Contract Expires - UrduPoint

 US Dockworkers Launch Strike After Labor Contract Expires

-New York, (APP - UrduPoint / Pakistan Point News - 1st Oct, 2024) Dockworkers at major ports along the US East and Gulf Coasts began walking off the job Tuesday after last-minute negotiations yielded no new labor contract, a stoppage expected to drag on the world's largest economy just ahead of the November presidential election.
+New York, (APP - UrduPoint / Pakistan Point News - 1st Oct, 2024) Dockworkers at major ports along the US East and Gulf Coasts went on strike Tuesday after last-minute negotiations yielded no new labor contract, a stoppage expected to drag on the world's largest economy just ahead of the November presidential election.

 The shutdown would halt shipments of an array of goods from food to electronics and could cost the US economy billions of Dollars a week.